orchetect/MenuBarExtraAccess/README.md

             }
     }
     .menuBarExtraStyle(.window)
-    .menuBarExtraAccess(index: 1, isPresented: $isMenuPresented) // <-- adde index 1
+    .menuBarExtraAccess(index: 1, isPresented: $isMenuPresented) // <-- add index 1
 }
 ```

 ## Future

-The hope is that Apple implements this feature (and more) in future iterations of SwiftUI!
+The hope is that Apple implements native versions of these features (and more) in future iterations of SwiftUI!

 Until then, a radar has been filed as a feature request: [FB11984872](https://github.com/feedback-assistant/reports/issues/383)